alexandresilvapires/chip-8-emu/README.md

 | LD [I], Vx    | X     |
 | ADD Vx, [I]   | X     |

-All instructions are implemented, missing only corrections to the screen
+All instructions are implemented, yet some bugs still remain.

-*1 - originally used for old computers, not necessary for the interpreter
+*1 - originally used for old computers, not necessary for a modern interpreter

 ### Instructions to build and run:

+In order to build the emulator, the SDL2 library needs to be installed.
+Instructions to do so can be found here: https://www.libsdl.org/download-2.0.php

-Enter 'make' in the console, and run with ./chip romPath
+Clone the repo, extract it, and in the terminal, cd to it.
+(Eg:'cd chip-8-emu') Enter 'make' in the console, and run with './chip romPath'
-Eg: ./chip roms/TANK
+Eg: ./chip roms/TICTAC

 ### Notes:
 Includes some public domain roms to test.